phalcon-orphanage/docs/en/validation.md

     string $field
 ): mixed | null
 ```
-Gets the a value to validate in the array/object data source
+Gets a value to validate in the array/object data source

 ```php
 public function rule(